Filipeba/weather--api--public/README.md

 <a href="https://filipeba.github.io/weather--app/"><img src="./frontpage.png" title="weather app" alt="image of the website"></a>

-# Weather App
+# Weather API

-> A Weather App, in React, that requests from a Restful API, in Noddejs.
+> A Restful API, in Noddejs that responses to a Weather App, in React.

 > Requests the Location (But lookup for the IP Address) and shows the current Weather Forecast.

-> Weather, App, Project, JavaScript, HTML, CSS, React, Front End, Back End, Full Stack, Node, Server, Web Developer, Developer, Engineer, Software, Computer Science, Code, Programming.
+> Weather, API, Project, JavaScript, HTML, CSS, React, Front End, Back End, Full Stack, Node, Server, Web Developer, Developer, Engineer, Software, Computer Science, Code, Programming.

 <a href="http://g.recordit.co/rHHrvjdQyO.gif"><img src="./gif.gif" alt="gif" border="0"></a>